 Help us to put things right when things go wrong

-We recognise that, like all organisations, from time to time things may go wrong.
+We recognize that, like all organizations, from time to time things may go wrong.
 We are especially keen to hear about such instances since they provide us with an opportunity to put things right and to learn from our mistakes.

 How to make a complaint

-You can make a complaint in writing by letter, via fax, email or by telephone.
+You can make a complaint in writing by letter, email or by telephone.

-Complaints should normally be directed to the member of staff with whom you have been dealing.
+Complaints should normally be directed to the member of staff with whom you have been dealing or our Complaints manager.
 This will give them the opportunity to explain what actions have been taken and to try to sort things out with you.
-If you would prefer, you can ask the member of staff for the name of their line manager and send your complaint to them or directly to our complaints officer.
+If you would prefer, you can ask the member of staff for the name of their line manager and send your complaint to them or directly to our Complaints manager.

 What happens next?

-We will use our best endeavours to treat complaints thoroughly, fairly and politely, and investigate them sensitively and respond promptly.
+We will use our best endeavors to treat complaints thoroughly, fairly and politely, and investigate them sensitively and respond promptly.

 0208 772 2160